markuswntr/swift-simdx/README.md

 of the target hardware.
 Therefore it allows vector and matrix calculations on any (Swift supporting) hardware and automatically routes([<sup>1</sup>](#1)) those through the fastest available instructions.

 > **Note:** This is far from finished, and not guarantueed to perform faster.
-There have been no performance tests, nor benchmarks, nor nothing.
+There have been no performance tests, no benchmarks, no nothing.

 **TODO:**
+- [ ] Comparison (Equal, Greater/LowerThan, ...)
 - [ ] 256bit (Length) storages
+- [ ] Casting different vector types
 - [ ] Matrices
-- [ ] Generic Implementation
+- [ ] Properly defining the numeric storages

 /// Reference: https://github.com/llvm-mirror/clang/blob/b165125115794a302175c79b63a1c964323cf6fb/test/Preprocessor/feature_tests.c
 // !__has_builtin(__builtin_shufflevector) || \
 // !__has_builtin(__builtin_convertvector) || \